 Pronunciation of “Lieutenant”

-In Canadian English, one pronounces the first syllable of lieutenant as /lɛf’tɛnənt/, rhyming with “left”.
+In Canadian English, lieutenant is pronounced /lɛf’tɛnənt/ (the first syllable as “left”).
 This pronunciation is regarded as standard and is typical throughout the Commonwealth.

 While the variant /lu’tɛnənt/ (first syllable rhyming with “do”) is heard from time to time, it is regarded by many to be an Americanism and is discouraged.
 Both pronunciations are attested from the 14th century, though the origins of the difference remain unknown.